Globally Unique Identifiers (GUIDs) (DOIs, ARKs, etc.)

 - SI collections and archival systems generate SI ARKs when objects are added.

 - Each collection and archival system has a unique datasetID that is part of the ARK.
-The datasetID resolves to the system. si-ark-dataset-ids.xlsx contains the SI datasetIDs and systems to which they are assigned.
+The datasetID resolves to the system.
+The following file contains the SI datasetIDs and systems to which they are assigned.

 GUIDs to uniquely identify researchers:

 - ORCID: Persistent, unique, digital research identifier.
-This is the preferred identifier for SI research staff.
-Go to https://orcid.org/ to request an ORCID.
+This is the preferred identifier for SI research staff (see Using ORCIDs at the Smithsonian (sharepoint.com)).
+To request an ORCID, go to https://orcid.org/ .

 - ISNI: International Standard Name Identifier (ISNI).
 Used for both individuals and organizations. http://www.isni.org